Selection of Best Trampolines Available in Canada! (with Reviews)

 When putting it together, make sure you read the instructions carefully so that you don’t have to do it over.
 It will take you an hour.
 It arrives in a single, huge box.
 The warranty is 1 year on the steel parts (frame and springs) and 90 days on everything else.
 A bit disappointing.
 Even though their customer support is helpful, be sure to always keep your receipt and be ready to offer them some photographic evidence when asked (and you will be; it’s a hassle).

 Overall, we were happy with this trampoline.
-Its build quality is almost premium, but with a very modest price.
+Its build quality is almost premium but at a very modest price.
 The joints and the enclosure are well-designed and safe and the overall experience is a tad above the Trainor Sports trampoline (but so is the price).
 However, we didn’t like the low weight limit and a comparatively short warranty.
 If you have adults around, make sure they don’t exceed the weight limit just in case.

 Upper Bounce Indoor/Outdoor Kids Trampoline and Enclosure Set (7-Feet)